Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density: Introduction

 \section{Introduction}

 In the teleparallel equivalent of general relativity (TEGR), constructed from a torsion-based approach to gravity, the gravitational part of the Lagrangian density is described by the torsion scalar $T$, replacing the torsionless Levi-Civita connection of the standard curvature-based formulation with the vanishing-curvature Weitzenb\"ock connection~\cite{Aldrovandi:2013wha}.
-The generalization of the gravitational Lagrangian density $T$ to an arbitrary function $f(T)$~\cite{Ferraro:2006jd,Ferraro:2008ey}, in a similar spirit to $f(R)$ theory~\cite{Sotiriou:2008rp,DeFelice:2010aj,Nojiri:2010wj,Clifton:2011jh,Capozziello:2011et,Nojiri:2017ncd}, has been extensively investigated from various perspectives, generating considerable interest over the past two decades.
-A key factor driving this interest is that field equations of $f(T)$ gravity are second order, unlike those of $f(R)$ gravity, which are fourth order, although Ostrogradski instabilities can be avoided.
+The generalization of the gravitational Lagrangian density $T$ to an arbitrary function $f(T)$~\cite{Ferraro:2006jd,Ferraro:2008ey}, in a similar spirit to $f(R)$ theory~\cite{Copeland:2006wr,Sotiriou:2008rp,DeFelice:2010aj,Nojiri:2010wj,Clifton:2011jh,Capozziello:2011et,Bamba:2012cp,Nojiri:2017ncd}, has been extensively investigated from various perspectives, generating considerable interest over the past two decades.
+A key factor driving this interest is that field equations of $f(T)$ gravity are second order, unlike those of $f(R)$ gravity, which are fourth order, although Ostrogradsky instabilities can be avoided.
 The $f(T)$ theory, whose initial formulation was not locally Lorentz invariant, includes extra degrees of freedom that are absent in the standard general relativity (GR).
 The covariant formulation of the $f(T)$ gravity, which is safe from local Lorentz symmetry violation~\cite{Li:2010cg,Sotiriou:2010mv}, has been explored in Refs.~\cite{Arcos:2004tzt, Krssak:2015oua,Golovnev:2017dox}.
-However, it should be noted that ongoing debates remain, particularly concerning the number of degrees of freedom in the theory~\cite{Maluf:2018coz,Bejarano:2019fii,Golovnev:2020zpv,Golovnev:2021lki,Golovnev:2021omn}.
-We refer the readers to Refs.~\cite{Cai:2015emx,Golovnev:2018wbh,Krssak:2018ywd,Bahamonde:2021gfp} for a comprehensive review on teleparallel $f(T)$ gravity.
+However, it should be noted that ongoing debates remain, particularly concerning the number of degrees of freedom in the theory~\cite{Ong:2013qja,Maluf:2018coz,Bejarano:2019fii,Golovnev:2020zpv,Golovnev:2021lki,Golovnev:2021omn}.
+A recent perturbative analysis~\cite{Danieli:2025mov} has confirmed that in $f(T)$ gravity there are only two propagating degrees of freedom in the gravity sector, regardless of whether one assumes a maximally symmetric Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) background~\cite{Dent:2010nbw,Chen:2010va,Izumi:2012qj,Li:2011wu,Golovnev:2018wbh,Sahlu:2019bug,Bahamonde:2022ohm,Hohmann:2020vcv} or the less symmetric Bianchi type~I spacetime.
+Moreover, under the spatially flat FLRW assumption, the $f(T)$ background equations coincide exactly with those of $f(Q)$ gravity (where $Q$ is nonmetricity scalar)~\cite{Jarv:2018bgs}, so all background‐level analyses performed in the $f(Q)$ context apply directly to $f(T)$ models with the same functional form.
+We refer readers to Refs.~\cite{Cai:2015emx,Golovnev:2018wbh,Krssak:2018ywd,Bahamonde:2021gfp} for a comprehensive review on teleparallel $f(T)$ gravity.